 3 – Find Out How Much a Funeral Costs.

-According to the Funeral Director’s Association, a funeral cost was more than 6,000 in 2020.
+According to the Funeral Director’s Association, the funeral cost was more than 6,000 in 2020.
 Additionally, get ready to spend around $5,000 or more on cemetery expenses if you prefer a traditional funeral with burial.
 See the table below to see more details on these expenses.

 National Average Final Expense Costs